xaroth8088/NetworkStateManager/README.md

 ### NetworkId

 To synchronize a `GameObject` that contains a `RigidBody`, you must add a `NetworkId` component to it.
-This will be in addition to Unity for Netcode's `NetworkObject` script.
+If you're _only_ doing rigidbody synchronization and are using Unity for Netcode's synchronization for other state, this is in addition to that library's `NetworkObject` script.
+That said, this configuration is unsupported.
+It is strongly recommended that you move all game state into your `IGameState` object, so that NSM can properly manage rollback/replay/prediction/etc.

-If you're adding `RigidBody`s at runtime, you'll need to register them with `NetworkStateManager` via the `RegisterNewGameObject()` function in order for the state to be synchronized.
+If you're adding `RigidBody`s at runtime, you'll need to register them with `NetworkStateManager.networkIdManager` via the `RegisterGameObject()` function in order for the state to be synchronized.

 Note that there's a fixed pool of 255 network ids available, so trying to synchronize more than 255 physics-based game objects is unsupported.
-(And I guarantee your players won't have the network bandwidth required to support that many objects anyway!)

 ### State management